Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

-Note that controlled current and voltage sources in Fig. \ref{fig:IM_dq_load} encapsulate the math behind \textit{dq} and inverse \textit{dq} transformation for the variables. \textit{dq} transformation is applied to capture \textit{abc} network voltages and supply those to IM in \textit{dq} frame.
-Inverse \textit{dq} transformation is used to convert the \textit{dq} currents through the IM into \textit{abc} frame such that they can be fed into the network.
+Note that controlled current and voltage sources in Fig. \ref{fig:IM_dq_load} encapsulate the math behind \textit{dq} and inverse \textit{dq} transformation for the variables. \textit{dq} transformation is applied to capture \textit{abc} network voltages and reflect those for IM sub-circuit in \textit{dq} frame.
+Inverse \textit{dq} transformation is used to convert the currents consumed by the IM in \textit{dq} frame into \textit{abc} frame ($I_a^{IM}, I_b^{IM}, I_c^{IM})$ such that they can be fed into rest of the network.

-Fig. \ref{fig:IM_dq_load} has three components: i) the infinite bus represented by a set of wye-connected independent voltage sources, ii) the transmission line represented by a series RL circuit, and iii) an IM.
-We have covered how to develop stamps and companion circuits for infinite bus and transmission line elements.
-Now, we will learn how to represent the physics of an IM with an equivalent circuit.
-We will also learn how to replace the time derivative terms in the IM equivalent circuit with an equivalent companion circuit.
+The transformed Fig. \ref{fig:IM_dq_load} has three components: i) the infinite bus represented by a set of wye-connected independent voltage sources, ii) the transmission line represented by a series RL circuit, and iii) an IM.
+We have already discussed the construction of stamps and companion circuits for infinite bus and transmission line elements (reiterating that in this tutorial the transmission line model is greatly simplified, see \cite{dommel1996emtp} for detailed models like pi model and Bergeron model).
+Now, we will learn how to represent the IM physics with an equivalent circuit.
+We will also learn how to replace the time derivative terms in the IM equivalent circuit with an analogous companion circuit.

-For stationary \textit{dq} frame, the equations that represent the electrical component of IM physics are given by:
+The generalized equations that represent the electrical component of IM physics, independent of the reference frame choice in dq transformation, are expressed via the following KVL equations \cite{lee_dq}:

 where $p$ is the differential operator and,